 If there’s one thing that is true for inventory, it’s that it moves across a lot of channels before it gets to the consumer.
-To run your business cost-effectively, it’s important to understand the four different types of commonly used inventory and the stages they move through.
+To run your business cost-effectively, it’s essential to understand the four different types of commonly used inventory and the stages they move through.
+But first, let’s define “inventory.”

-The four types of inventory most commonly used are Raw Materials, Work-In-Progress (WIP), Finished Goods, and Maintenance, Repair, and Overhaul (MRO).
-When you know the type of inventory you have, you can make better financial decisions for your supply chain.
+The four types of inventory most commonly used are Raw Materials, Work-In-Process (WIP), Finished Goods, and Maintenance, Repair, and Overhaul (MRO).
+You can practice better inventory control and smarter inventory management when you know the type of inventory you have.
 That includes choosing the best inventory management software to keep track of all that inventory.

 Depending on the specifics of your business, this inventory might be in storage, at a supplier, or in transit out for delivery.